eatyourpeas/checktick/docs/getting-started.md

+---
-# Getting Started with CheckTick
+title: Getting Started
+category: getting-started
+priority: 1
+---

 Welcome to CheckTick!
 This guide will help you get started with creating surveys, understanding account types, and using the API.